-Today I am publishing a consultation document detailing proposals to simplify the process of applying for the stopping up or diversion of a highway, where this is required for the purpose of property development.
+Today I am publishing an interim response to the consultation that closed on 24 August detailing proposals to streamline the process of applying for the stopping up or diversion of a highway, where this is required for the purpose of property development.

-These measures were committed to in the 2011 autumn statement and will help to deliver the Government’s growth agenda, by removing unnecessary burdens faced by businesses, speeding up the application process and removing unnecessary bureaucracy.
-They will play a useful role in encouraging investment and therefore growth in local communities.
+The Government committed to improving the stopping up application process in the 2011 autumn statement and this will help to deliver the Government’s growth agenda, by removing unnecessary burdens faced by businesses, speeding up the application process and removing unnecessary bureaucracy.
+The change will play a useful role in encouraging investment and therefore growth in local communities.

-The consultation document, including impact assessment, will be available in the Libraries of both Houses and on the Department’s website.
+This interim response to the consultation document will be available in the Libraries of both Houses and on the Department’s website.